Get

 Height: 21–22 inches

 The Bull Terrier’s narrow eyes, sharp ears, and sloping muzzle become more intriguing under a brindle coat.
-The distinct look emerged in the 1900s, which was a century after the breed came into shape from refined Bull-and-Terrier crosses in England.
+The distinct look emerged in the early 1900s, which was a century after the breed came into shape from refined Bull-and-Terrier crosses in England.

 13. Cane Corso